GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 6. Select **Yes** or **Done** on the app.

- You have now successfully logged in to the TechPass Portal.
+ You have successfully logged in to the TechPass Portal.